Characteristics of the Issue of Japanese Military Sexual Slavery in Singapore

 For local "Comfort Women" who served the Japanese military, these fears meant that many stayed on in prostitution.
 Thus, a larger group of women worked in the postwar sex industry than before the war.
 A number turned to streetwalking, which was very noticeable.
 The colonial government acted by rounding many of them up and placing the younger girls into a Girls' Training School so they could learn to be seamstresses, maids, or housewives.
 Colonial records of the British Military Administration and the early years of the Social Welfare Department document this process.
 ‘Rehabilitation’ seems to have succeeded, as the women kept quiet about their pasts and reintegrated into the patriarchal society that would ostracize these women if they spoke about their pasts.
 By 1950, the local "Comfort Women" had disappeared from public debate and the records of the colonial government and its Social Welfare Department.

 However, after December 1991, when the "Comfort Women" became an international controversy, they re-entered public debate.
 In Singapore, journalists began to ask whether there were local "Comfort Women".
 However, none were able to find and convince Singapore "Comfort Women" to come forward and tell their stories.
-In February 1992, Lee Kuan Yew, Singapore’s former prime minister and still a member of cabinet, told an audience in Japan that it was the Korean "Comfort Women" who 'saved the chastity of Singapore girls’, implying that no Singapore women were "Comfort Women".
+In February 1992, Lee Kuan Yew, Singapore’s former prime minister and still a member of Cabinet, told an audience in Japan that it was the Korean "Comfort Women" who 'saved the chastity of Singapore girls’, implying that no Singapore women were "Comfort Women".
 Singapore was unlike South Korea, and other countries, where "Comfort Women" did come forward to demand justice and compensation.
 In South Korea there were strong feminist movements and non-governmental organizations that were prepared to assist and support the demands of justice and compensation of the Korean "Comfort Women".

 In Singapore, there was little sympathy in either the ranks of the government or in society for these women.
 The weak civil society dominated by a strong state offered little support in terms of strong feminist organizations and other non-governmental organizations that could have also offered support.
 Any "Comfort Women" that came forward would have to face the stigma surrounding being associated with sex work that was very strong in patriarchal Singapore.
 The attitude of Singapore government organizations towards the "Comfort Women" issue was demonstrated when the non-governmental organization known as the Korean Council for Women Drafted for Military Sexual Slavery by Japan and Korean "comfort woman" Kim Bok-dong proposed to establish a second Statue of Peace in Singapore after the first that was erected outside the Japanese Embassy in Seoul.
 It was to be erected at a former comfort station in Singapore where Korean women were known to have been sexually enslaved.
 Fearing the "Comfort Women" issue would provoke protest and division in Singapore’s tightly controlled civil society, the Singapore government flatly refused permission for a statue to be erected.
 It was the government body overseeing Singapore’s state heritage organizations, the Ministry of Culture, Community & Youth, that made this announcement on 30 January 2013.
 It gave no reason.
 But it is clear that the Singapore government never wanted what was perceived to be the highly contentious and emotive issue of the "Comfort Women" to enter Singapore civil society.